 Anna Leopoldovna, regent of Russia

-Anna’s major rival, Elizabeth, the daughter of Peter I the Great (reigned in 1682-1725), staged a palace revolution on November 25, 1741.
+On November 25, 1741, Anna’s major rival, Elizabeth, the daughter of Peter I the Great, staged a palace revolution.

 Elizabeth imprisoned Anna and her family in 1742 and in 1744 exiled them to Kholmogory.
-Anna Leopoldovna died on March 7, 1746 in Kholmogory, Russia.
+Her children Elizaveta, Aleksey and Peter were born in exile.

 The firstborn child spent more than two decades in secret prisons and in 1764 he was killed.
 The fate of the other children was also sad: they spent 40 years in prison.
 And in 1780 they were deported to Denmark, although they received personal pensions from the Russian government.